-The Hirshhorn Museum and Sculpture Garden is one of the world’s leading museums of international modern and contemporary art.
-Located on the National Mall in Washington, D.C., the Hirshhorn is one of 19 Smithsonian Institution museums and research centers.
-The museum opened on Oct.
-1, 1974, as a result of the efforts and generosity of American entrepreneur and philanthropist Joseph H. Hirshhorn (1899–1981), who donated his collection to the Smithsonian Institution in 1966.
-Designed by architect Gordon Bunshaft, the museum’s elevated drum shaped building has 60,000 square feet of exhibition space inside and nearly four acres outside in its two-level Sculpture Garden and plaza.
-This welcoming, contemplative environment is designed to encourage visitors to connect with art in their own ways.
+The Hirshhorn Museum and Sculpture Garden is the national museum of modern and contemporary art and one of the world’s leading voices for 21st-century art and culture.
+Located on the National Mall in Washington, D.C., the Hirshhorn is one of 19 Smithsonian museums.
+The museum opened Oct.
+1, 1974, as a result of the efforts and generosity of American entrepreneur and philanthropist Joseph H. Hirshhorn (1899–1981), who donated his collection to the Smithsonian in 1966.
+Known for its striking Gordon Bunshaft-designed architecture, the museum has 60,000 square feet of exhibition space inside its elevated circular building and nearly 4 acres outside in its multilevel Sculpture Garden and Plaza.

 The museum is open daily (except Dec.
 25) from 10 a.m. to 5:30 p.m.
-The plaza and Sculpture Garden open at 7:30 a.m., with the plaza closing at 5:30 p.m. and the Sculpture Garden closing at dusk.
-On selected Thursdays during the summer, gallery hours are extended to 8 p.m.
-The Hirshhorn is located along the south side of the National Mall, at Independence Avenue and Seventh Street S.W.: The museum entrance is on Independence Avenue and the Sculpture Garden may be accessed from the Mall and Jefferson Drive.
+The Plaza and Sculpture Garden open at 7:30 a.m., with the Plaza closing at 5:30 p.m. and the Sculpture Garden closing at dusk.
+The Hirshhorn is located along the south side of the National Mall, at Independence Avenue and Seventh Street S.W.
+The museum entrance is on Independence Avenue and the Sculpture Garden may be accessed from the Mall and Jefferson Drive.
 The nearest Metrorail stop is L’Enfant Plaza on the Green, Yellow, Blue and Orange lines (Maryland Avenue exit).

 # # #